 Let’s start at square one.
 A dive computer is an integral part of the diving equipment.
 It comes with a display that provides divers with the necessary information regarding their dive.

 If you hear divers talking about a personal decompression computer or a decompression meter, don’t be stumped.
 They are referring to dive computers, just in a different manner.
-Dive computers are built to endure and to provide divers with real-time information.
+Diving computers are built to endure and to provide divers with real-time information.

 Some of the components include pressure sensors, an analog-to-digital converter, clock, display, faceplate, waterproof housing, and power supply.